 Canine Lafora Information and Support

 Lafora Disease is an inherited form of epilepsy which can occur spontaneously in any breed of dog, but it particularly affects the miniature wire-haired dachshund. it is also known to be present in bassett hounds and beagles.
-Typically signs first appear in animals at any time over 5 years age and both sexes can be affected, but anecdotally may affect younger dogs (please let us know if you think this is the case).
+Typically signs first appear in animals at any time over 5 years age but may also affect younger dogs.

-Myoclonus (jerking) is a feature of the disease and characteristically this can be induced by flashing lights, sudden sounds and movement (especially that close to the dog’s head).
+Myoclonus (jerking) is a feature of Lafora, characteristically induced by flashing lights, sudden sounds and movement (especially close to the dog’s head).
 Generalised or complex partial seizures may be seen in some dogs.
-The disease progresses slowly over many years and gradually other neurological deficits such as ataxia, blindness and dementia occur.
+The disease progresses slowly over many years and other neurological deficits such as ataxia, blindness and dementia may occur.
 Dogs may have a near normal life expectancy, though as quality of life diminishes, the owner may be forced to take the ultimate tragic decision.

 The Laforadogs Support Group aims to be a positive force for those owners who need answers themselves and are keen that other dogs (and their owners) do not face the same fate.
-Whilst our focus is on the UK mini wire population because this is where the biggest problem has been identified to date, we hope that the information on this website will help you, wherever you are in the world and what ever type of dog you own.
+Whilst our focus is on the UK mini wire population because this is where the biggest problem has been identified to date, we hope that the information on this website will help others elsewhere, what ever type of dog you own.